 A. Comply with Wisconsin's "Smart Growth" law for land use planning and resource management.
 This criterion is an option only for applications submitted before July 1, 2017.

 The City of Algoma approved an updated Comprehensive Plan on December 4, 2017 (Ordinance Amendment No. 798 – 2017/http://www.algomacity.org/ordinances-resolutions).
 The plan was prepared to meet the requirements of Wisconsin’s “Smart Growth” law.
-Policies listed under the plan’s “Agricultural, Natural, and Cultural Resources” section of the plan include: the preservation and protection of natural areas; the preservation, improvement and protection of Algoma's park system; the promotion of practices that protect the environment and natural resources; encouraging residents to use native, non-invasive plant species for landscaping; and promoting proper tree planting and maintenance.
+Objectives listed under the “Agricultural, Natural, and Cultural Resources” section of the plan include: the preservation and protection of natural areas; the preservation, improvement and protection of Algoma's park system; the promotion of practices that protect the environment and natural resources; encouraging residents to use native, non-invasive plant species for landscaping; and promoting proper tree planting and maintenance.

 C. Provide evidence (e.g., official designation of natural areas, easements, etc.) that existing bird habitat within community limits has legal protection.
 (Exclusions: Leash laws; prohibitions against disturbing nests and wildlife; areas consisting primarily of mowed grass)